afoujdar/SpringCloud/README.md

 # springcloud

-This is a prototype for building a Spring cloud projects.
+This is a prototype for building a Spring cloud projects